RESOURCE HUB: SEA LEVEL RISE

 Sea Level Rise Projections and Sea Level Rise Predictions

-Sea level rise is a huge problem caused by climate change.
+Sea level rise is a huge problem caused by air pollution that leads to climate change.
 Rising temperatures around the globe are causing glacial ice to melt and flow into the ocean.
 ‘Some argue that floating ice won’t make water rise when it melts.
 That may be partly true, but ice that was on land will.
 Greenland is one of the prime examples of glacial ice melt that is contributing to sea level rise.
 Scientists now believe that it has crossed the “tipping point” of no return.
 Similar issues can be seen in the Arctic and Antarctic regions.
 Water also expands when it warms causing thermal expansion, which is also contributing to rising seas.

 According to NOAA, 2019 had the highest annual average sea level rise ever recorded according to sea level rise data collected from satellites and other instruments which had it over 3.4inches (87.61centimeters) above 1993 levels and estimated 8inches above 1880 levels.
 The rate is accelerating.
 Sea level rose .24 inches (6.1 millimeters) in just one year from 2018-2019.